John Fleming (naturalist): Career

 Fleming was a vitalist who was strongly opposed to materialism.
 He believed that a 'vital principle' was inherent in the embryo with the capacity of "developing in succession the destined plan of existence."
+Fleming also vehemently opposed the idea of transmutation of species.
 He was a close associate of Robert Edmond Grant, who considered that the same laws of life affected all organisms.

-In 1821 he took part in a Northern Lighthouse cruise with Robert Stevenson.
+In 1821, he took part in a Northern Lighthouse cruise with Robert Stevenson.
 They visited Scalpay, Outer Hebrides.
-Murdo MacLellan of Scalpay who was tacksman of St Kilda, Scotland gave them a live Great auk recently caught by four St Kilda fowlers on St Kilda, the only individual whose name is recorded was Donald McQueen (1804–80) who gave an account of the auks capture to Robert Scot Skirving in June 1880.
-Fleming describes this event also in his "A History of British Animals" giving the year as 1822, John Alexander Smith corresponded with Thomas Stevenson to confirm the correct year was 1821.
-The Great Auk was allowed to swim in the sea tethered by a line attached to a leg, it escaped from the line near the Isle of Arran.
-This was the last Great Auk recorded in Britain, although a controversial account of a bird killed as a witch on St Kilda in the 1840s is claimed as the last record, this was first published by Harvie-Brown and Buckley in 1888 based on an account by islander Lachlan McKinnon (1808– 95).
-The species was near to global extinction Andrew Fleming suggests that Donald McQueen had forgotten the 1840s event, yet his memory in 1880 was clear as regards the 1821 capture, Skirving records that it was an event 'universally' acknowledged by the island fowlers (cragsmen).
+Murdo MacLellan of Scalpay gave them a live Great auk, recently caught by four fowlers on St Kilda.
+Fleming describes this event in his "A History of British Animals" giving the year as 1822, though John Alexander Smith confirm the correct year was 1821 in correspondence with Thomas Stevenson.
+The Great Auk was allowed to swim in the sea tethered by a line attached to a leg, and it escaped from the line near the Isle of Arran.
+This was the last Great Auk recorded in Britain, although a controversial account of a bird killed as a witch on St Kilda in the 1840s is also claimed as the last record.

 In 1824, Fleming became involved in a famous controversy with the geologist William Buckland about the nature of the flood as described in the Bible.
 In 1828, he published his History of British Animals.
 This book addressed both extant and fossil species.
 It explained the presence of fossils by climate change, suggesting that extinct species would have survived if weather conditions had been favorable.
-These theories contributed to the advancement of biogeography and exerted some influence on Charles Darwin.
-Flemings' comments on instinct in his book Philosophy of Zoology had influenced Darwin.
+These theories contributed to the advancement of biogeography, and exerted some influence on Charles Darwin.
+Fleming's comments on instinct in his book Philosophy of Zoology had also influenced Darwin.

 In 1831, Fleming found some fossils which he recognized as fish in the Old Red Sandstone units at Fife.
 This did not fit the generally accepted notion that the Earth was approximately 6,000 years old.